codermika/cybersecuritybase-project/README.md

 The application exposes the session ID in the URL.

-The application writes the jsessionid in the URL with the Firefox browser (not with the Chrome browser).
+The application writes the jsessionid in the URL with the Firefox browser (version 70.0.1, Ubuntu 18.04.3 LTS) (not with the Chrome browser version 72.0.3626.121).

 When the user opens the new browser and enters the URL http://localhost:8080 the browser goes to the URL where the session ID is exposed, like this: